gmsaas Commands

 Access an Instance display (gmsaas portal)

-Only running instances are displayed. gmsaas prompts you to confirm copying sensitive data, such as the token, to the clipboard unless --yes option is set.
+gmsaas prompts to confirm copying sensitive data, such as the token, to the clipboard.
+The prompt appears unless --yes option is set.

-The number of instances displayed in the portal is limited to 30.
-Paste the generated URL into your favorite web browser address bar to open the gmsaas portal.
+Paste the generated URL into a web browser address bar to open the gmsaas portal.

 Setting Up and Tearing Down ADB